colonelwatch/dotfiles/README.md

 # dotfiles

 If I ever need to nuke the Linux install on my XPS, this repo documents everything I need to get back up and running again, including a bootstrap script that automates as much of the process as possible.
 This includes things that are specific to my hardware.

 ## Install

-1. Booting from the Live USB, immediately connect to a wifi network using the command `iwctl --passphrase=<PASSHRASE> station wlan0 connect <SSID>`
+1. Booting from the Live USB with `archinstall` 2.5.0, immediately connect to a wifi network using the command `iwctl --passphrase=<PASSHRASE> station wlan0 connect <SSID>`

-2. Grab the latest copy of archinstall using the command `pacman -Sy archinstall`
+    * Currently, using `archinstall` 2.5.1 is bugged for my configuration

+2. The GPG key database usually gets corrupted, so ignore signatures by calling `vim /etc/pacman.conf` then changing the line `SigLevel    = Required DatabaseOptional` to `SigLevel    = Never`.

 3. Choose the following settings in `archinstall` (all else default):
     * `Mirror region`: self-explanatory